Massachusetts Psychiatric Services & Rates

 Mr. Garrett sees patients with varying diagnoses including, but not limited to:

-Consult Our Psychiatrists In Massachusetts About Your ADHD
+Consult Our Practitioners In Massachusetts About Your ADHD

 There are many different approaches to treating Attention Deficit Hyperactivity Disorder (ADHD), and what works best may vary depending on the individual.
 Some common treatments include medication, behavioral therapy, and educational interventions.
 Medication is often the first line of treatment for ADHD.
 Stimulant medications such as methylphenidate (Ritalin) and amphetamines (Adderall) are the most commonly prescribed, and they have been shown to be effective in reducing symptoms in 70-80% of people with ADHD.
 Non-stimulant medications such as atomoxetine (Strattera) may also be effective, particularly in people who cannot tolerate or do not respond to stimulants.